mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/Lab5_Fragstats.md

 ***Due Date: Thursday, 26 February 2015***

-**PLEASE WRITE YOUR NAME ON ALL WORK**

-*There will be 10 questions for Part 1 (provided on Tuesday) and 10 for Part 2 (given on Thursday), for a total of 20 points.
-All answers are due on the date specified above.*
+*There will be 10 questions for Part 1 (provided on Tuesday) and 10 for Part 2 (provided on Thursday), for a total of 20 points.
+All answers are due on the date specified above.
+PLEASE WRITE YOUR NAME ON ALL WORK*

 #Part 1: Analyzing Categorical Rasters using FRAGSTATS

 ###Part 1 Questions - Answer the following questions as you go through this lab.
 Feel free to use any materials from lecture, the internet, and FRAGSTATS documentation.
 Be sure to include your name with your answers.
+Unless otherwise noted, use the 8 cell rule for defining patches.

 1) Before running any formal analysis in FRAGSTATS, look at the landscapes for Catoosa and Claremore areas - which do you think has a higher value for Contagion?
+Justify your answer.

+2) Run FRAGSTATS for Catoosa and Claremore with the 8 cell patch rule - which landscape actually does have higher contagion values?

+2) Run FRAGSTATS for both Catoosa and Claremore using both the 8 cell patch rule and the 4 cell patch rule.
+How many patches are identified in each of the landscapes with based on each of those rules?
+(The Number of Patches calculation will be under Landscape Metrics - the Aggregation Tab - Subdivision section).

+3) In the Claremore landscape, which land cover class has the highest mean radius of gyration?
+(Use the Class metrics -> Area-Edge tab -> Radius of Gyration.
+Does the answer differ when considering the weighted mean vs the non-weighted mean?

+4) Carry out a moving window analysis of patch type richness for Catoosa (this is a landscape metric), with a square window and radius of 60; Present your result - it can simply be a screen-shot from QGIS if you want.
+What area appears to have the highest patch type richness?
+What is the maximum richness found within a window?